rbrahinets/shop-frontend/README.md

-# Frontend for web application 'Shop'
+# Front-end for web application 'Shop'